BYates1289/Hi-Lo-MS2/README.md

         <ul>
             <li id="colour-scheme">Colour Scheme</li>
                 <ul>
-                    <li>I've tried to theme the game as if it was being played at a Poker table at a Casino.
-There are a few variations of Green, Red and White which are largely from the images I've used in this project.</li>
+                    <li>I've tried to theme the game as if it were being played at a Poker table at a casino.
+I think the colours used in this project compliment this theme.</li>
                 </ul>
             <li id ="typography">Typography</li>
                 <ul>